brianmd/reframe-attrs/README.md

 # reframe-attrs

-Macro to generate reframe events and subscriptions for attributes
+Macro to generate reframe events and subscriptions to get/set attributes in the reframe store

 ## Installation